Increase your organic CTR by optimizing your page title & meta description length.

 Some are the essential points to consider while writing a clickable title tag.

-The meta description is an HTML element that provides a summary of the webpage.
-Google often displays the meta description in SERPs, which is an influential CTR factor.
+The meta description is an HTML element that summarizes the webpage.
+Google often displays the meta description in SERPs, an influential CTR factor.

 The sample code of the meta description looks like